mindofai/mindofai.github.io/_posts/2017-3-30-Playing Audio and Video for Xamarin.Forms.md

 tags: [UWP, Android, iOS, Media, Video, Audio MediaElement, Xamarin.
 Forms, InTheHand.Forms]
 ---

 My experience working with video and audio streaming in Xamarin.Forms.
 We had this project where we used Xamarin.Forms for developing a cross-platform chatbot (Bot Framework + LUIS.ai) application (btw, this was my first Xamarin.Forms project).
-We needed to play a video and I thought it will be really easy, because in UWP development, you can just use MediaElement.
-I'VE NEVER BEEN SO WRONG IN MY LIFE.
+We needed to play a video and I thought it will be really easy, because in UWP development, you can just use MediaElement and I've never been so wrong in my life.
 It's so painful, especially with UWP.

 <br>

 We searched for other workarounds and stuff that we can use for playing videos, but we couldn't find anything.
 Yeah, I know only a few uses UWP apps, but still, Xamarin.Forms should've atleast created a control for it.